 When setting up your restaurant business on Shopify, you can start creating your design with the themes available on the Shopify Theme Store.
 Here are 3 theme built for restaurant businesses:

 With a fresh look and selective pops of color, Express is a Shopify theme that is the personification of a restaurant menu.
 With items listed with images and prices as well as tabs for different categories of food, this free theme is perfect if you want to a clean and one-page store.

 Avenue is a lively theme, similar to Express but with way more customizations allowed.
-This paid theme is perfect for restaurants that have a large menu and want to make it easier for customers to look for specific items.
-The in-built features are this theme’s selling point.
+This paid theme is perfect for restaurants that have a large menu and want to make it easier for shoppers to look for specific items.
+The in-built features are this theme's selling point.

 With customizable design and image-first approach, Vantage is a paid theme that adds a personality to your restaurant's online presence.
 The design is easy to customize and sleek enough that it can be molded to your needs.

 These are pre-set themes that allow you to take your business online in no time.
 However, if you want a custom design for your restaurant, you can work with our team of design experts to set up your online restaurant with the design and branding of your choice.